numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

   functions.**

   Looking for functions with
-  tab completion in IPython, notebook, or IDE is a challenge (e.g., type ``np.<TAB>`` and look at the first six items offered: two ufuncs (``abs``, ``add``), one alias (``absolute``), and three functions that are not intended for end-users (``add_docstring``, ``add_newdoc``, ``add_newdoc_ufunc``).
+  tab completion in IPython, a notebook, or an IDE is a challenge.
+E.g., type ``np.<TAB>`` and look at the first six items offered: two ufuncs (``abs``, ``add``), one alias (``absolute``), and three functions that are not intended for end-users (``add_docstring``, ``add_newdoc``, ``add_newdoc_ufunc``).